shellkore/shellkore.github.io/_projects/Sahayak.md

 	* It works good everywhere,from remote locations to big crowded cities.

 ## Achievements
-	* won first prize at National Eureka Hackathon out of 65 total teams.
+	* Won first prize at National Eureka Hackathon out of 65 total teams.
 	* Winner at the Pascathon - national level hackathon organized by PICT Pune.